Bia (rapper): 2019–present: Departure from RCA and For Certain

 In an interview with Ladygunn, Bia revealed she is working on an R&B project titled R&BIA.

 On February 5, 2022, Bia launched her own make-up line Beauty for Certain.
-On April 8, 2022, Bia released a song with rapper J Cole entitled "London".
+On April 8, 2022, Bia released a song with rapper J. Cole entitled "London".
 On September 9, 2022, Bia featured on the remix to Nicki Minaj's song "Super Freaky Girl" entitled the "Queen Mix" alongside JT from City Girls, Katie Got Bandz, Akbar V, and Maliibu Miitch.

-In September 2022 Bia also featured on german rapper Luciano track „Bamba“.
+In September 2022, Bia also featured on German rapper Luciano's track "Bamba".
+On March 3, 2023, Bia released a song titled "Sixteen".
+On March 24, 2023, Bia released a song featuring American record producer Timbaland titled "I'm That Bitch".

+In an interview on Bootleg Kev, Bia announced that she has completed her debut album.
+She revealed that she has decided the name of her upcoming album and the cover art is ready while also further revealing that "I'm That Bitch" and "London" will be on the tracklist of her upcoming album.

+On June 1, 2024, following what appeared to be a diss aimed at Bia in the remix to GloRilla and Megan Thee Stallion’s "Wanna Be", Bia had previewed a new diss track targeting Cardi B.

 Artistry

-Bia has cited American rapper Jay-Z, Puerto Rican rapper Ivy Queen, American singer Selena, and fellow rappers Bankroll Fresh, 21 Savage, Nicki Minaj, Foxy Brown, M.I.A., and Blac Youngsta as her biggest influences, as well as Aaliyah and Rihanna as her personal muses.
+Bia has cited American rapper Jay-Z, American singer Selena, and fellow rappers Bankroll Fresh, 21 Savage, Nicki Minaj, Foxy Brown, M.I.A., and Blac Youngsta as her biggest influences, as well as Aaliyah and Rihanna as her personal muses.
 Bia stated that she has never connected with an artist the way she has connected with Rihanna.